inspheric/nova-url-field/README.md

 #### Title

-Make the field to have a title which will display when mouse hovering over it on the detail or index pages:
+Set the link's title attribute, which will be displayed when the mouse hovers over it:

 ```php
 Url::make('Homepage')
     ->title('Link title'),
 ```

+You can, of course use the Laravel `trans()` or `__()` functions to translate the label.
+If no custom title is set, the full URL value will be used.

+The title is only used if the link is clickable.

 #### Title Using
-Make the field with a title using a callback:
+Set the title using a callback:

 ```php
 Url::make('Homepage')